danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 **Command:** `/retro-discuss`.
 This is what the user will type into a Slack message to initiate an interaction with the Retro Pulse Rails app.

 **Request URL:** For example: `https://12e4-203-0-113-42.ngrok-free.app/api/slack/command`.
 This is where Slack will send an HTTP POST request when the user submits this slash command from Slack.
-The hostname is your ngrok forwarding address that you got from starting [ngrok in part 1 of this series](../rails-slack-app-part1-oauth#ngrok).
-The route `/api/slack/command` is defined in the `slack-ruby-bot-server` gem that we included as part of our [Rails app in part 1 of this series](../rails-slack-app-part1-oauth#create-rails-app).
+The hostname is your ngrok forwarding address that you got from starting [ngrok in Part 1 of this series](../rails-slack-app-part1-oauth#ngrok).
+The route `/api/slack/command` is defined in the `slack-ruby-bot-server` gem that we included as part of our [Rails app in Part 1 of this series](../rails-slack-app-part1-oauth#create-rails-app).

 **Short Description:** `Discuss retrospective feedback`.
 This will be displayed as the user types in the slash command.